 This seems like a good time to throw an inspirational picture into the mix!
 This home might be small, but it's very pretty.

-Here's another 65 square metre home that shows how vital a logical layout is in a small home.
+Here's another 65 square metre home that shows how to build cheap houses, plus how vital a logical layout is in a small home.

 80 square metres gets you a lot of family space, if the kids will share a bedroom!

-All you really need is a bed, so a cosy 8 square metre shouldn't be a problem.
+To build a house for under 50k, all you really need is a bed for those bedrooms, so a cosy 8 square metre shouldn't be a problem.

 Suddenly, 110 square metres seems enormous!
 With room for three double-bedrooms, this is a great option as long as other spaces are kept small!